EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ```

 [comment]: # (ditto from what I said about MSD)
-Here the fix is taking 2500 samples from timestep 2501 to 5000.
+Here the fix is taking 2500 samples from time-step 2501 to 5000.

 The `dump` command allows to write trajectory files -- files that have the coordinates (and sometimes other properties) of each particle at a regular interval.
 These are important to create visual representations of the evolution of the simulation (AKA molecular movies) or to allow for the calculation of properties after the simulation is done, without the need to re-run the simulation.